thinkingmachines/geomancer/README.md

 ## Features

-Geomancer can perform OSM feature engineering for all types of vector data (i.e. points, lines, polygons).
+Geomancer can perform geospatial feature engineering for all types of vector data (i.e. points, lines, polygons).

 - Feature primitives for geospatial feature engineering